CLICK BELOW TO GO TO EACH TOPIC

 - Our designated school nurse, works together with parents and staff to meet a child’s health needs.
 In some instances, this will require referring a child to access a specialist support service.

 - Our assigned Speech and Language Therapist, Steph Hallman, works very closely with the school, training staff, advising staff and supporting children.

 What specialist services and expertise are available at or accessed by the school?

 - We have 7 full-time teachers, one part-time teacher, 4 Nursery Nurses and 12 full-time and 2 part-time Teaching Assistants.
-The SEN team is led by the Inclusion Co-Ordinator (INCO), the Family Liaison Worker (FLW) and the Special Educational Needs Co-Ordinator (SENCO.)
+The SEN team is led by the Inclusion Co-Ordinator (INCO), and the Special Educational Needs Co-Ordinator (SENCO.)

 - All SEN staff have undergone training recently in different areas of SEN to develop specialisms to ensure that there is a wide range of skills and expertise in all areas of SEN.